hlfshell/arkaine/README.md

 - `Summarizer` - Given a large body of text, this agent will attempt to summarize the content to a requested length

+- `Weather` - Get current weather information for any location using OpenWeatherMap API.
+Supports multiple unit systems (metric/imperial) and dict or nice readable string outputs.

 - `WebSearcher` - given a topic or task, generate a list of potentially relevant queries perform a web search (defaults to DuckDuckGo, but compatible with Google and Bing).
 Then, given the results, isolate the relevant websites that have a high potential of containing relevant information.

 - `Wikipedia` - Given a question, this agent will attempt to retrieve the Wikipedia page on that topic and utilize it to answer the question.